-Trawl through the many domain name auction sites to see if you can find something that relates to your business at a good price.
-Sedo is the biggest auction site, but there is no time limit on many sales, so many good names just sit there attracting offers without being sold.
+Trawl through the many domain name auction sites to see if you can find something that relates to your business at a reasonable price.
+Sedo is the biggest auction site, but there is no time limit on many sales, so many great names sit there attracting offers without being sold.
 Also try namejet.com, namecheap.com, domainlore.co.uk, bido.com

 Another way of finding a valuable domain name that is underpriced is to buy the entire website on flippa.com.
 It may seem strange, but sometimes a domain name can be sold for more money without anything built on it because people focus on the value of the name itself.
 A complete website that includes the domain name can be sold for less than just the value of the name.